Last updated: 21 August 2024

 The laws criminalising ‘carnal knowledge against the order of nature’ and ‘gross indecency’ were inherited from the British during the colonial period, in which the English criminal law was imposed upon Nigeria.
 Nigeria retained these provisions upon independence, and further criminalised LGBT people through the adoption of the SSMPA in 2013.
 At the state level, the northern states criminalise same-sex sexual activity through an interpretation of Sharia law.

 There is substantial evidence of the law being enforced in recent years, with LGBT people being frequently subject to arrest, individually or en masse, often accompanied by police violence and brutality.
-A high-profile case saw 57 people arrested at a party in August 2018, with 47 of them subsequently being charged and tried under the SSMPA, before the case was thrown out in 2020.
 There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, including assault, mob attacks, harassment, extortion, and the denial of basic rights and services.

 Sexual Offence Law Assessment